 Reports the operation that the task performs.
 The log entry is written when the file system operation starts and includes information about the source and destination.

 You can set properties through SSIS Designer or programmatically.

-For more information about how to set these properties in SSIS Designer, click the following topic:
+For more information about how to set these properties in SSIS Designer, see the following topic:

-For more information about programmatically setting these properties, click one of the following topics:
+For more information about how to set these properties programmatically, see the following topic: